Implement, Integrate and Maintain Mitigation Planning Activities

 While community officials plan for and carry out mitigation projects to protect the whole community, mitigation is effective for an individual home or property.

-This brochure provide homeowners and renters with steps to prepare for and reduce disaster damage from wildfire.
+This brochure provides homeowners and renters with steps to prepare for and reduce disaster damage from earthquakes.

 The Guides to Expanding Mitigation are designed to highlight the connection between mitigation and potential partners.